These magnificent mirrored homes are almost invisible

 Joshua Tree Invisible House, California, USA

-The building’s structural elements do all the talking inside, with concrete floors, an exposed metal ceiling and endless glass walls, which allow for unobstructed views across the surrounding 90-acre estate.
-There’s 5,500 square feet of inside space, formed from one continuous living room with a kitchen, lounge, dining area and a 100-foot-long swimming pool that further reflects the desert outside.
+There are 5,470 square feet (508sqm) of inside space, formed from one continuous living room with a kitchen, lounge, dining area and a 100-foot-long (30.5m) swimming pool that further reflects the desert outside.

 Joshua Tree Invisible House, California, USA

-With three bedrooms and four bathrooms, there’s more than enough space for eight people.
-A solar hot water system heats the entire house, including the 47,000-gallon pool.
-Plus, from the comfort of the master bedroom, any lucky guests can enjoy mountain views and endless wildlife watching, including native lions, eagles and coyotes.
-If you fancy staying the night in this envy-inducing abode, then it's currently available to rent via Airbnb.
+With four bedrooms and four bathrooms, there’s enough space for eight people.
+A solar hot water system heats the house, including the 47,000-gallon pool.
+Plus, from the master bedroom, any lucky resident can enjoy mountain views and wildlife watching, including eagles and coyotes.

 Comments